BunnyEncoder20/Work_Github/worklog/worklog.md

 ## Description
-- This file cointains all works I have contributed in my tenture at L&T
+- This file contains all works I have contributed in my job at L&T

 ## Format
 [date time] name@dept >> Title - work done